Spider4956/Golden-Inferno/Chapters/Chapter 6.md

 “Watcha looking at?”
 Winston asked as Zenon jolted slightly, realising his gaze rested on the boy a little longer than he expected.

 “My bad.”
-Zenon replied rubbing his arms slightly before standing up, his appearance had changed slightly after their latest ‘obstacle’ although it was hard to say what was different.
+Zenon replied, rubbing his arms slightly before standing up, his appearance had changed slightly after their latest ‘obstacle’ although it was hard to say what was different.
 I mean visually, of course, there was clearly a sack around his shoulder which seemed to clank whenever he moved although there was something clearly different about him.
 “Stand up Winston,” Zenon said, almost in a commanding voice.
 “There’s no point just sitting around doing nothing.
 You’re gonna get stronger.”
 Zenon walked over and put a foot on Winston's hammer, sliding it over to him.

 “You’re kidding, right?
 After all that?”